raheemadamboev/raheemadamboev/README.md

 - 💻 Currently working on very cool projects.
 - ✌🏻 Looking forward to collaborating with other developers.
-- 📫 I'm available to answer your programming related questions on any platform.
+- 📫 I'm available to answer your questions related to programming on any platform.
+Just connect me :)

 ## Connect me